lesfurets/zeno-pixel/docs/getting-started.md

 ##Tests

-Zeno uses the third party librairies:
+Zeno uses the third party librairies for front end tests:

  * [Jasmine](http://pivotal.github.io/jasmine) as its test scaffolding for the unit and e2e tests.
  * [Karma](http://karma-runner.github.io/) as its test runner